 Why Bond Prices and Yields Move in Opposite Directions

+A move in the bond's interest rate from 2.6 percent down to 2.2 percent actually indicates positive market performance.
 But why does the relationship work this way?
 The simple answer: there is no free lunch in investing.

-Consider a corporate bond that comes to market in a given year with a coupon of 4% (let’s call it “Bond A”).
+Consider a new corporate bond that becomes available on the market in a given year with a coupon of 4 percent, called Bond A.

 But how far does its price fall?

-Since the coupon stays the same, the price must rise to $1142.75.
-Due to this increase in price, the yield declines (because the $40 coupon divided by $1142.75 equals 3.5%).
+Since the coupon stays the same, the bond's price must rise to $1,142.75.
+Due to this increase in price, the bond's yield must decline because the $40 coupon divided by $1,142.75 equals 3.5 percent.

 Pulling It All Together

 Bonds that have already been issued and that continue to trade in the secondary market must continually re-adjust their prices and yields to stay in line with current interest rates.
-As a result, a declining in prevailing yields means that an investor can benefit from capital appreciation in addition to yield.
+As a result, a decline in prevailing yields means that an investor can benefit from capital appreciation in addition to the yield.